-14. Lessons and issues from this reporting year, as well as plans or opportunities to advance the Voluntary Principles for the organization.
+Lessons and issues from this reporting year, as well as plans or opportunities to advance the Voluntary Principles for the organization.

-The following plans and opportunities have been identified for the year 2022 based on lessons learned from 2021:
+The following plans and opportunities have been identified for the year 2023 based on lessons learned from 2022:

 - a.
+A new training refreshment session on the VPs for all security personnel will be organized between July and August 2023. - b.
 Community outreach to seek annual and ongoing input, from a broader network of contacts and thought leaders and at a more in-depth level of perceived community concerns related directly and indirectly to the Bisie Tin Project.
-This analysis will also look at underlying root causes of the ongoing conflict in eastern DRC and the immediate Walikale Territory, as well as positive indicators of stability in ABM's Area of Operations - b.
-Better systematic integration of this data into project and ABM level VPI risk assessments, including appropriate monitoring and lobbying on all issues, but particularly those where ABM lacks direct responsibility for mitigating such risks. - c.
-Basic orientation and training for all staff, contractors and stakeholders on what the VPI entails, why Alphamin has adopted the VPI and what each partner and employee's roles are, which goes beyond the current focus on security and community personnel. - d.
-Continuous training of the police detachment and security guard detachments in their role as providers of security to the company and the greater community around them. - e.
-Continuous training with and of the ComDev liaison officers, Lowa Alliance, Local Development Committee (LDC) leaders and members who are the front line of ABM's work in the community. - f.
-Clarify Equipment transfer policy in clear policy document rolled out to all ABM managers and supervisors, including equipment, fuel, in-kind food supplies and the modalities of review of all requested transport to and from Goma. - g.
-Improve integration of grievance system to assure that all internal departments understand the system and how to submit a grievance, refine the categorization of grievance categories to assist more easily in human rights specific and related categories, and improve the cross-department analysis of resolutions and remediations so that the MD can more easily identify human rights and security trends that need attention. - h.
-Orient and train, review implementation procedures of the VPs for the contracted Goma security contractor. - i.
-Engage with the national VP Work Group in relation to the application of the DRC to join the VPI as the second African nation.
+This analysis will also look at underlying root causes of the ongoing conflict in eastern DRC and the immediate Walikale Territory, as well as positive indicators of stability in ABM's Area of Operations - c.
+Better systematic integration of this data into project and ABM level VPI risk assessments, including appropriate monitoring and lobbying on all issues, but particularly those where ABM lacks direct responsibility for mitigating such risks. - d.
+Basic orientation and training for all staff, contractors and stakeholders on what the VPI entails, why Alphamin has adopted the VPI and what each partner and employee's roles are, which goes beyond the current focus on security and community personnel.

+- e.
+Continuous training of the police detachment, private and Industrial Guard security staff in their role as providers of security to the company and the greater community around them. - f.
+Continuous training with and of the ComDev liaison officers, Lowa Alliance, Local Development Committee (LDC) leaders and members who are the front line of ABM's work in the community. - g.
+Clarify Equipment transfer policy in clear policy document rolled out to all ABM managers and supervisors and public security authorities, including equipment, fuel, in-kind food supplies and the modalities of review of all requested transport to and from Goma. - h.
+Improve integration of grievance system to assure that all internal departments understand the system and how to submit a grievance, refine the categorization of grievance categories to assist more easily in human rights specific and related categories, and improve the cross-department analysis of resolutions and remediations so that the MD can more easily identify human rights and security trends that need attention. - i.
+Orient and train, review implementation procedures of the VPs for the contracted Goma security contractor. - j.
+Engage with the national VP Work Group in relation to developing the implementation phase of the DRC joining the VPI as only the second African nation, after Ghana.